Father · Son · Holy Spirit

 Slow to Anger, Abounding in Love

 Grace is getting what you don't deserve; mercy is not getting what you do.
 God is "slow to anger and abounding in steadfast love" (Ps 103:8).
-His patience is not indifference — it is the restraint of a God who is giving space for repentance (2 Pet 3:9).
+His patience is not indifference — it is the restraint of a God giving space for repentance (2 Pet 3:9).
 Every day you breathe is an act of divine mercy extended toward you.

 Exod 34:6 · Ps 103:8–14 · Lam 3:22–23